Elijah Dijkstra

-Elijah Raphaël Dijkstra (born 5 August 2006) is a Dutch professional football player who plays as a right-back for Eredivisie club AZ.
+Elijah Raphaël Dijkstra (born 5 August 2006) is a Dutch professional footballer who plays as a right-back for Eredivisie club AZ.

-Career
+Club career

-A youth product of Fortuna Wormerveer, Dijkstra joined the academy of AZ in 2019 and was promoted to Jong Ajax in 2023.
+A youth product of Fortuna Wormerveer, Dijkstra joined the academy of AZ in 2019 and was promoted to Jong AZ in 2023.
 On 5 August, he signed his first professional contract with AZ until 2029.
 On 27 February 2025, he made his debut with the senior AZ squad in a 2–2 (5–6) penalty shootout win over Heracles Almelo in the KNVB Cup.

 International career

-Dijkstra was called up to the Netherlands U17s for the 2023 UEFA European Under-17 Championship.
+Born in the continental Netherlands, Dijkstra is of Curaçaoan descent.
+He was called up to the Netherlands U17s for the 2023 UEFA European Under-17 Championship.
 He was part of the Netherlands U19s that won the 2025 UEFA European Under-19 Championship.